GlideSlope: Founders

-David Fuller is a practitioner in the worlds of business strategy, marketing and creative excellence.
-He has held executive positions in strategy and operations for Ogilvy and R/GA and as a partner at Mother NY, where he conceived and grew the experiential marketing practice.
-He has managed advertising, digital and social media campaigns for brands such a Virgin, Dell, Nike, Walmart, and Jaguar Cars.
+David Fuller is a business strategist and marketing executive.
+He has held executive positions in strategy and operations at Ogilvy and R/GA, and was a partner at Mother New York, where he worked on experiential marketing.
+He has managed advertising, digital, and social media campaigns for brands including Virgin, Dell, Nike, Walmart, and Jaguar Cars.

 Dave Mingey was a VP of marketing at Pepsi-Cola and also the director of global Olympic marketing for Johnson & Johnson from 2005 to 2009.
 In 2009, Sports Business Journal named him one of “Forty-Under-Forty” top sports executives.

 Eric Guthoff was a global director at IMG in their Olympic Consulting Division.
 Sports Business Journal named him to the “Forty-Under-Forty” class of 2015, as a top sports executive in the industry.